 We need a paradigm shift because the old paradigm is failing us.
 We need to move from monocultures to diversity, from centralized globalized systems to decentralized localized systems, from chemical and capital intensification, to ecological and biodiversity intensification.

-"The industrial model of food production and the globalized model
+"The industrial model of food production and the globalized model of distribution are failing on the measure of food justice, because that was never its objective."

 When I did my study on the green revolution in Punjab in 1984, female foeticide was just beginning.
 Today more than 35 million girl children have not been allowed to be born in India.
 When women’s creative and productive roles in agriculture and food systems are destroyed, women become a dispensable sex.
 In addition to many other benefits, putting women’s seed and biodiversity expertise at the heart of food justice also has the potential to address gender violence and injustice.